SNOHOMISH COUNTY HOUSING MARKET FORECAST

 📌 For Sellers:

-- Offering rate incentives or closing cost assistance can help attract buyers stretched by affordability limits — especially in higher price brackets.
+Offering rate incentives or closing cost assistance can be a powerful tool to draw in rate-sensitive buyers, especially in higher price points.

 Overall Market Trends